-Children’s Defense Fund-Ohio’s annual KIDS COUNT County-by-County Factsheets is your source for the best available county-level data in Ohio on a variety of measures of health, education, economic well-being, and families and communities.
+Children’s Defense Fund-Ohio’s annual KIDS COUNT County-by-County Profile is your source for the best available county-level data in Ohio on a variety of measures of health, education, economic well-being, and families and communities.

 Learn more about the well-being of children in your community.

 KIDS COUNT is a project of the Annie E. Casey Foundation to track the well-being of children in the United States.
 By providing high-quality data and trend analysis through its KIDS COUNT Data Center, the Foundation seeks to enrich local, state and national discussions concerning ways to secure better futures for all children — and to raise the visibility of children’s issues through a nonpartisan, evidence-based lens.
 In addition to including data from the most trusted national resources, the KIDS COUNT Data Center draws from more than 50 KIDS COUNT state organizations that provide state and local data, as well publications providing insights into trends affecting child and family well-being.
 Through its National KIDS COUNT Project, the Foundation develops and distributes reports on important well-being issues.
 Much of the data from these nationally recognized publications, including the KIDS COUNT Data Book, are featured on the KIDS COUNT Data Center.